canyilu/LibADMM-toolbox/README.md

+## LibADMM

-### LibADMM
+### Introduction

-This toolbox solves many sparse, low-rank matrix and low-rank tensor optimization problems by using ADMM developed in our paper below.
+This toolbox solves many sparse, low-rank matrix and low-rank tensor optimization problems by using M-ADMM developed in our paper <a class="footnote-reference" href="#id2" id="id1">[1]</a>.

-Canyi Lu, Jiashi Feng, Shuicheng Yan, Zhouchen Lin.
-A Unified Alternating Direction Method of Multipliers by Majorization Minimization, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2017
+### List of Problems

-The list of problems solved in this toolbox are as follows.
+The table below gives the list of problems solved in our toolbox.
+The detailed definitions of these tensor concepts, operations and tensor factorizations are given at <a href="../publications/2018-software-tproduct.pdf" class="textlink" target="_blank">https://canyilu.github.io/publications/2018-software-libadmm.pdf</a>.

 ![Alt text](https://github.com/canyilu/LibADMM/blob/master/libadmm_problems.JPG)

 ### Citing